 GENNADY "GGG" GOLOVKIN VS. MIGUEL COTTO

-It makes the most sense and should be relatively easy to make.
 Both fight on HBO, and from a promotional stand point its a fight that's friendly to make.
-Cotto has always been a sensation and box office bonanza at Madison Square Garden, so pairing him with Golovkin at MSG (where the Kazakhstan terror has been a success in his own right) is this close to a no-brainer.
+Cotto has always been a sensation and box office bonanza at Madison Square Garden, so pairing him with Golovkin at MSG (where the Kazakhstan terror has been a success in his own right) on or near Puerto Rican Day is this close to a no-brainer.

 Golovkin turns, relaxes his right shoulder, and thrusts his entire body weight into the jab with his feet firmly planted.

 It alone would start immediately rearranging Miguel's features, make him fallback, and get him to start fighting in retreat.
 A fairly competitive bout for maybe 2 or 3 rounds would start turning into a comprehensive beating of sorts.
 Everything Golovkin throws is heavy- whether inside at close range or from a distance.
 Cotto would be rendered cut, swollen, bruised, battered, and basically beaten the hell out of.

 The best version of Miguel Cotto I've ever seen was against Manny Pacquiao in 2009.
 The 2nd best version was against Martinez.
 Pacquiao overwhelmed Cotto with his blinding speed and variety.
 Golovkin would run roughshod over him with an almost bionic aggression, subjecting him to the ugliest beating he's never dreamed of.